Phrogz/PerfectGRUIndoorSchedule/README.md

 "lateByTeam"  : [0,2,3,2,3,2,2,2]
 ```

-and hundreds more with uneven early and even late:
+…and hundreds more with uneven early and even late…

 ```js
 "earlyByTeam" : [0,3,3,2,2,2,2,2]
 "lateByTeam"  : [2,2,2,2,2,2,2,2]
 ```

-but it is not possible—given our initial constraints that pared us down to just
+…but it is not possible—given our initial constraints that pared us down to just
 96 options per week—to make a perfectly-fair schedule.

-The same holds true if we consider "early" and "late" to be the first 3 or 4
+As confirmation, this still holds true if we consider "early" and "late" to be
+the first 3 or 4 game slots instead of 2.
-game slots.
-For example, for 4 game slots, the best schedule we can get has:
+For example, for 4 game slots being "early" or "late" the most-fair schedules
+all look like:

 ```js
 "earlyByTeam" : [4,4,4,4,4,4,4,4]
 "lateByTeam"  : [2,4,4,4,5,4,5,4]
 ```

 ## Fairness in Double-Headers

-Score statistics imply that teams with a double-header tend to win their
+Analyzing past leagues shows that teams with a double-header tend to win their
 second game the majority of the time.
 Despite this, few are excited to play a
 double-header; it's exhausting.
 We'd like to minimize double-headers, and also
 ensure that they are distributed evenly amongst teams.